-UPON FURTHER CONDITION THAT, Applicant shall comply with any instructions and structures permitted in this decision, they must apply for and obtain the necessary building permits, along with any other approvals required to perform the work described herein.
+This Order does not constitute a building permit.
+In order for Applicant to construct the structures permitted in this decision, they must apply for and obtain the necessary building permits, along with any other approvals required to perform the work described herein.